spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 Using the notification policy, you can completely re-write notifications or control where and when they are sent.
 Let's look into how the policy works for each of the defined routes.

+### Choosing a space for your policy

+When creating notification policies you should take in to account the space in which you're creating the them.
+Generally the policy follows the same conventions as any other Spacelift componenet, with a few small caviats.

+#### Determining space for run update notifications

+Run update messages will rely on the space that the run is happening in.
+It will check any policies in that space including policies inherited from other spaces.

+#### Determining space for internal errors

+Most internal errors will check for a notification policies inside of the root space.
+However if the policy is reporting about a componenet that belongs to a certain space and it can determine to which one it is, then it will check for policies in that or any inherited space.
+Here is a list of componenets it will check in order:

+- Stack
+- Worker pool
+- AWS integration
+- Policy

+!!! info
+    If you are new to spaces, consider further exploring our documentation about them [here](../spaces/README.md)

 ### Inbox notifications

 Inbox notifications are what you receive in your [Spacelift notification inbox](../../product/notifications.md).
 By default, these are errors that happened during